Patrick3131/Tentacles/README.md

 ```swift
 tentacles.register(.capitalisedAttributeKeys)
 ```
-Of if we want to add a Middleware only affecting events for a specific reporter:
+Or if we want to add a Middleware only affecting events for a specific reporter:
 ```swift
 tentacles.register(analyticsReporter: firebaseReporter, middlewares: [.ignoreLifecycleEvents])
 ```